 All pupils are expected to read and fully understand the Fire Drill notices which are exhibited throughout the School.
 Fire Drill will take place during the term.
 The Fire Warning will be a continuous sounding of the Fire Alarm.

 Pupils must not damage school property.
 Wilful damage will be charged and won’t be tolerated.

 Assessment is fundamental in measuring your learning.
 Your progress and level of attainment is measured against a set of criteria (learning outcomes), outlined by each subject, at various stages of the year.
 Through the assessment cycle, we are able to identify strengths and areas that need improvement.
 Feedback from Assessment provides an indication of how well you have absorbed and applied your learning; this in turn would enable you to plan personal goals for your future learning.

 Written Yearly Reports

-At the end of the Autumn and Summer Term, teachers prepare a written report covering pupils progress in their subject area.
+At the end of the Autumn and Summer Terms, teachers prepare a written report covering each pupil’s progress in their subject area.
 The report is generally emailed to you.